acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

   @prop [contentScriptWhen="end"] {string}
-   By default, content scripts are attached after all the content (DOM, JS, CSS, images) for the page has been loaded, at the time the [window.onload event](https://developer.mozilla.org/en/DOM/window.onload) fires.
+   By default, content scripts are attached after all the content (DOM, JS, CSS, images) for the document has been loaded, at the time the [window.onload event](https://developer.mozilla.org/en/DOM/window.onload) fires.
 Using this option you can customize this behavior.